 Model

 Model (short for Building Information Model) is the container for all of its data.
-A Trimble Connect model is identified by its file identifier (see the Connect core File API documentation).
+A Trimble Connect model is identified by its file identifier (see the Connect Core File API documentation).
 A model provides access to its basic metadata and some statistics of its contents.
 Under the hood, each model has a TrimBIM representation file (.trb) in Connect.

 Model Entities